Greg-T8/LearningDotNet/Books/fsharp_in_action/notes.md

 **Note:** Updates to languages, like C#, have non-nullable reference types, which makes it possible to create values that can never be set to `null`.

-You may be quick to say that no one really makes mistakes like this, but as code base grows, people make mistakes like this all the time.
+In the above code, you may be quick to say that no one really makes mistakes like this, but as code base grows, people make mistakes like this all the time.

 #### 4.1.3 Expressions to the rescue